skrysmanski/ssh-env/README.md

 ### Populating the ssh data dir
 Before you can use ssh-env, you need to populate its data directory: `ssh-data`

-This directory contains all your personal ssh files and is usually versioned with git - so that you can easily transfer its contents to other computers.
+This directory contains all your personal ssh files and should be versioned with git - so that you can easily transfer its contents to other computers.

 The contents of this directory are:

-* your ssh key pair
+* your ssh key pair (`id_rsa` and `id_rsa.pub`)
 * your ssh config (optional)
 * your `known_hosts` file